Mayan Farm – Kin Kin,QLD

 As a working farm, it houses a large variety of livestock including droughtmaster cattle, quarterhorses, muscovy ducks and meat and layer chickens.
 All animals are free to roam the large paddocks, ensuring their health and wellbeing.

-Located on the Noosa Trail Network, Mayan Farm has evolved its offering to include environmentally – friendly, sustainable accommodation comprising two luxury villas with sweeping views of the surrounding farmland and countryside.
+Located on the Noosa Trail Network, Mayan Farm has evolved its offering to include environmentally – friendly, sustainable accommodation with sweeping views of the surrounding farmland and countryside.